ClassyDragon/reimagined-enigma/README.md

 7. Hard Drop
 8. Super Rotation System (SRS)
 9. Ghost Piece
+10. Soft Drop

 ## TO-DO:
 1. Score-keeping, speed changes, lose condition, etc.
-2. Soft Dropping.
-3. Hold Piece
+2. Hold Piece

 ## BUGS:
 1. In some situations, rotating while moving can cause blocks to rotate where they should be able to.